qnv/GettingAndCleaningData/README.md

 run_analsis.R contains the actual data processing consisting of the following steps

+0. Make sure to install and load the packages dplyr and tidyr
 1. input of the necessary train and test data from the raw data files
 2. merging the data (column wise for features, subject, activity and row wise for train and test records)
 3. selecting only variables that are means or standard deviations / renaming the activities with descriptive labels